-Impact No. Impact Justification Data collection and analysis required to characterise the baseline environment for the EIA Proposed approach for the undertaking of Hornsea Three specific modelling to inform the assessment of potential impacts 8 Temporary impacts of the construction activities.
+Impact No. Impact Justification Data collection and analysis required to characterise the baseline environment for the EIA Proposed approach for the undertaking of Hornsea Three specific modelling to inform the assessment of potential impacts ω Temporary impacts of the construction activities.
 Weybourne and Felthorpe Airfields are located within the onshore ECR search corridor.
 In the interests of safety, potential hazards for aircraft using the grass airstrip during the construction phase would be considered.
 Consultation between Hornsea Three and the operators of Weybourne and Felthorpe Airfields would be required.
 No Hornsea Three specific modelling is proposed to be undertaken to inform this impact assessment.
-Operation and d maintenance 9 Temporary impacts of cable route maintenance activities.
+Operation an d maintenance თ Temporary impacts of cable route maintenance activities.
 The onshore ECR search corridor is on agricultural land and areas of good to best quality land may be affected temporarily if sections of cable need to be uncovered for repair/investigation.
 A desk-based study of agricultural land affected by Hornsea Three would be undertaken.
 In addition, a targeted ALC survey within the range of soil types identified in the desk top study would be undertaken.
 No Hornsea Three specific modelling is proposed to be undertaken to inform this impact assessment.
 10 Temporary impacts of cable route maintenance activities.
 The onshore ECR search area is on agricultural land.
 Temporary effects may occur if sections of cable need to be uncovered for repair/investigation.
 Desktop review of farming information to be provided by the land agent.
 No Hornsea Three specific modelling is proposed to be undertaken to inform this impact assessment.

-Impact No. Impact Justification Data collection and analysis required to characterise the baseline environment for the EIA Proposed approach for the undertaking of Hornsea Three specific modelling to inform the assessment of potential impacts 11 Temporary impacts of cable route maintenance activities.
+Impact No. Impact Justification Data collection and analysis required to characterise the baseline environment for the EIA Proposed approach for the undertaking of Hornsea Three specific modelling to inform the assessment of potential impacts 5 Temporary impacts of cable route maintenance activities.
 There are National Trails, National Cycle Network routes, other PRoWs and promoted routes within the onshore ECR corridor search area.
 Temporary effects may occur if cable maintenance requires temporary stopping up or diversion of PRoWs/ cycleways.
 A desktop review of these linear recreational routes and a targeted walkover survey to establish their nature and condition.
 No Hornsea Three specific modelling is proposed to be undertaken to inform this impact assessment.
-Decommission oning 12 Decommissioning of the HVDC/HVAC substation and onshore HVAC booster station.
+Decommissio ning 12 Decommissioning of the HVDC/HVAC substation and onshore HVAC booster station.
 Decommissioning could impact on access, drainage and spread of animal/plant diseases.
 As above for land use, agriculture and recreation impact no. 1.
 No Hornsea Three specific modelling is proposed to be undertaken to inform this impact assessment.
 13 Decommissioning of the HVDC/HVAC substation and onshore HVAC booster station.
 There are National Trails, National Cycle Network routes, other PRoWs and promoted routes within the onshore ECR corridor search area.
 As above for land use, agriculture and recreation impact no. 2.
 No Hornsea Three specific modelling is proposed to be undertaken to inform this impact assessment.

-- 12.3.20 Measures adopted as part of the project will include: - Development of, and adherence to, a CoCP; - Development of, and adherence to, a PEMMP; and - Development of, and adherence to, a Decommissioning Plan. - 12.3.21 The requirement and feasibility of additional measures will be dependent on the significance of the effects on land use, agriculture and recreation.
-The requirement and feasibility of any additional measures will be consulted upon with statutory consultees throughout the EIA process.
+- Development of, and adherence to, a CoCP; - Development of, and adherence to, a PEMMP; and - Development of, and adherence to, a Decommissioning Plan. - 12.3.21 The requirement and feasibility of additional measures will be dependent on the significance of process.